What is your name and position at Zammad?

 What motivates you every morning?

 What do you love most about remote work?
-(And what's tough?)
+(And what not so much?)

 What does your desk look like?

-Do you have a passion that wouldn't be obvious from your resume?
+Do you have a passion that wouldn't be obvious from your CV?

 You have 1,000 unread messages and only time to respond to 50.
 How do you decide?

-What feature do you find coolest about Zammad?
+What feature do you find the coolest in Zammad?

-What makes you get up every morning and not just work in bed?
+What makes you get up every morning and not just work from bed?